shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/attempt_1/README.md

 ## 🟨 Question 9 🟨
-❓ What are the requirements for a class that you want to serialize with `ObjectOutputStream` (choose all that apply) ❓
+❓ What are the advantages of using Files.lines() over Files.readAllLines()? (choose all that apply) ❓

-A. The class must implement the `Serializable` interface <br>
-B. The class must extend the `Serializable` class <br>
-C. The class must declare a static `serialVersionUID` variable <br>
-D. All instance members of the class must be `Serializable` <br>
-E. All instance members of the class must be marked `transient` <br>
-F. Any class can be serialized with `ObjectOutputStream` <br>
-❓
+* A. It is often faster
+* B. It can be run on large files with very little memory available
+* C. It can be chained withh stream methods directly
+* D. It does not modify the contents of a file
+* E. It ensures the file is not read-locked by the file system
+* F. There are no differences, because one method is a pointer to the other.

 ### My answer:
+* F is false
+* D - false, neither can write to the file
-* A - true!
+* A - this COULD be true as streams are efficient
-* B - false!
-Serializable is an interface!
+* B - true
-* C - false! but considered good practice
+* C - true
-* D - false, not even possible
-* E - false, not a requirement
+* E - false
-* F - false! only those which implement the interface
-* **A**✅✅✅✅
+* **A,B,C**
 <hr>

 ## 🟨 Question 10 🟨
 ❓ The following method is designed to delete a directory tree recursively.
 Which of the following properties reflect the method definition (choose all that apply)❓